dominuszain/DoublePendulumSimulation/matplotlib animation/Readme.md

-python code to create animations using matplotlib, python3.
+python code to create animations using matplotlib.